lissarubi/multi-crypto/README.md

 # Multi Crypto

-Multi Crypto is a node lib to cryptography text, encrypt and Decrypt, **but, how i can use it?**
+Multi Crypto is a node lib to cryptography text, encrypt and decrypt, **but, how i can use it?**
 Simple:

 ```node